Mjaraespejo/Codes_GenomeAnnotation/README.md

 - Map RNA-seq libraries to the reference genome using *HISAT2*
 - To use *StringTie2* to generate the transcriptome.
 First, the RNA-seq reads were assembled into transcripts for each sample.
 Then, all sample-specific annotations were merged into one final annotation

-In **2_4_CodingGenes_Annotation_analysis.ipynb** are the steps to run the annotation of protein-coding genes.
+In **2_4_CodingGenes_Annotation_analysis.ipynb** are the steps to run the identification of protein-coding genes.
 The analyses run include:
 - Reduce redundancy of annotated transcripts using CD-HIT
 - ORF identification with TransDecoder
 - Pfam and BlastP searches to enable homology-based coding region identification